nicholaspun/Jumping-Champions/README.md

 # Summer-Research-2016

+(This README is out of date .... updating it soon)

 This repository contains relevant scripts and functions used to create prime signals using generalized sampling theory.
 The code is written in MATLAB.

 The following is a quick rundown of the contents of each folder: